Beautiful Signs for a Better Planet

 If your building is on the “not” side of things, put that level away and stick with a tape measure.
 If your building is good, use the torpedo level for two things: 1) double-check signs, especially your first few, to be sure they are level and 2) check that jig is plumb and level before installing signs with it.
 We’ll address the jig later.

-There are also times were hallways shift at one end, etc., so having a tool to help you understand what you’re seeing and make decisions accordingly is invaluable.
+There are also times were hallways shift at one end, for example, so having a tool to help you understand what you’re seeing and make decisions accordingly is invaluable.

 You gotta measure things, right?
 ‘Nuff said?
 No?
 OK, then.